Stu Block: Singing style

 Block is a self-described "hybrid vocalist", meaning that he uses vocal styles from many different genres of metal.
-He has listed Bruce Dickinson, Rob Halford, Daniel Heiman, Tim Roth, Matt Barlow, Tim Owens, Devin Townsend, Jari Mäenpää, George "Corpsegrinder" Fisher, Russell Allen and Jørn Lande as his influences as a singer.
+He has cited Bruce Dickinson, Rob Halford, Daniel Heiman, Tim Roth, Matt Barlow, Tim Owens, Devin Townsend, Jari Mäenpää, George "Corpsegrinder" Fisher, Russell Allen and Jørn Lande as his influences.

 Personal life

 Block's mother was battling cancer when he joined Iced Earth.
-The song "End of Innocence" from Iced Earth's Dystopia was written for her by Block.
-His mother died on August 23, 2013.
+He wrote the song "End of Innocence", from Iced Earth's Dystopia, for her.
+She died on August 23, 2013.